 Being a cat person or a dog person really comes down to personal preference.
-But let’s bypass opinions on loyalty, intelligence and even general cuddliness for a moment, and focus on the facts: How does living with canines or felines affect the air your family breathes?
-And how do their effects compare?
+But let’s bypass opinions on loyalty, intelligence and even general cuddliness for a moment.
+How does living with canines or felines affect the air your family breathes?
+And how do they compare?

-Contrary to popularly held belief, it’s not cat or dog hair that are allergens.
-It’s a combination of pet dander, which is tiny flecks of shed skin; and proteins found in the animal’s saliva.
-(Urine and feces, too.)
-When pets groom themselves, the saliva dries, then eventually flakes off into the air.
+Contrary to popularly held belief, cat or dog hair are not allergens.
+It’s actually a combination of pet dander—tiny flecks of shed skin—and proteins found in the animal’s saliva, urine and feces.
+When pets groom themselves, the saliva dries and eventually flakes off into the air.

 Those tiny particles float around your home and settle on furniture, bedding and other fabrics.

 All dogs and cats, regardless of size or breed, are sending potentially problematic particles into the air.
-It’s what they’re actually made of that differs.
-The commonly allergenic proteins a dog deposits as it licks are called the Can f I and Can f II, and in cats, it’s the Fel d I*.
+But it’s what those particles are actually made of that differs.
+The commonly allergenic proteins a dog deposits are called the Can f I and Can f II, and in cats, it’s the Fel d I¹.

 Much like the animals that produce them, these proteins behave differently.
-The feline Fel d I is smaller, lighter and stickier than the Can f canine proteins, so it lingers longer in the air and more easily clings to furniture and fabrics.
+The feline Fel d I is smaller, lighter and stickier than the Can f canine proteins.
+What does this mean for you?
+Basically, feline proteins linger longer in the air and more easily cling to furniture and fabrics.

 That’s right: cats.
 In fact, cat allergies are about twice as common as dog allergies, according to the Asthma and Allergy Foundation of America (AAFA).²